deno-mage/app/README.md

 You can rewrite requests to another location.
 This works for local and external URLs.

-**NOTE: This is not optimal for local redirects, as it will make a new request to the provided location.
+**NOTE: This is not optimal for local rewrites, as it will make a new request to the provided location.
 This is useful for proxying requests to another server.**

 ```tsx
 await context.rewrite("/new-location");